Vandy02/Road-Roamer/README.md

-## 🚨 Tutorial
+## <a name="introduction">Introduction</a>

-This repository contains the corresponding tutorial available on our YouTube channel, <a href="https://www.youtube.com/@CodeScrapperOfficial/videos" target="_blank"><b>Code Scrapper</b></a>.
+Road Runner is an innovative car rental application with customizable car selection based on passenger count and distance preference.

-## <a name="introduction">🤖 Introduction</a>
+Integrated with a user-friendly map functionality, Stripe payment processing, and SMTP email sending capabilities to streamline rental processes for both individuals and teams, enhancing efficiency and convenience.

-Our Car rental is a streamlined project management tool designed to enhance productivity and team collaboration.
-It offers intuitive free map location, stripe integration and smtp email send capabilities to adapt to various workflows.
-Ideal for individuals and teams looking for an efficient way to online order car for rent and pay.
+Leveraging Stripe payment gateway, Leaflet mapping library, and MongoDB API to develop robust payment, mapping, database features.

 ## <a name="tech-stack">Tech Stack</a>